lexingxie/cmLab/content/post/activites_cave_and_cherry.md

 ##### posted by _Siqi Wu_, with edits from _Lexing Xie_<br />

-Australia has great weather for the ourdoors, no matter it's winter or summer -- that's what we did!
+Australia has great weather for the ourdoors, no matter it's winter or summer -- that's what we did, and here's photo proof.

 <!--more-->

 ### Hiking in Wombeyan Caves

 On 20 August 2016, we did a short group hike in [Wombeyan Caves](http://www.nationalparks.nsw.gov.au/visit-a-park/parks/Wombeyan-Karst-Conservation-Reserve) as part of the [Data61](https://www.data61.csiro.au/) [Machine Learning group](https://www.nicta.com.au/category/machine-learning/) retreat.
-Wombeyan Caves are a Karst system formed between 400 and 430 million years ago.
+Wombeyan Caves are part of a Karst system formed between 400 and 430 million years ago.
 The magnificent marbles are delicate to light therefore only a handful of them are opened for visiting.
 And we had to walk down steep stairs, go through wet rocky trail under a mere light, believe me it's challenging!
-After that we hiked Mares Forest Creek walking track, which led us to a creek in limestrone cayon.
+After that we hiked Mares Forest Creek walking track, which led us to a creek in limestone cayon.

 Left photo: Hiking in Mares Forest Creek walking track.
 Right photo: At the exit of Figtree Cave.<br />